ellicehuang/financial-aid-effects/README.md

 using data from the IPEDS database in a differences-in-differences (DiD) regression model.

-While the regression model provides inconclusive results (statistically insignificant coefficient of interest), this project includes discussion on the model's shortcomings and potential alternative models to parse the casual effect.
+While the regression model provides inconclusive results (statistically insignificant coefficient of interest), this project includes discussion on the model's shortcomings and potential alternative models to parse the casual effect, and other potential routes of analysis.

 Files include: